aueb-wim/ehr-mapping-design-template/README.md

 1. Update(or replace) the following csv files in `source` folder with metadata:
     - `hospital_metadata.csv` (metadata about hospital's raw input csv files)
     - `cde_metadata.csv` (metadata about the pathology data model)
-2. For each hospitals's raw input csv file, we create a doublicate csv file in the `source` folder with the exact same name as the original.
-Each of those files must contain the original headers(column's name) and a small number of rows filled with data (actual or fictional).
-Those dublicate files must be in line with the metadata in the hospital_metadata.csv file.
-3. Design the mapping task by using **MIPMAP** and save it in the main folder with the name `map.xml`
+2. Design the mapping task by using **MIPMAP** and save it in the main folder with the name `map.xml`
-4. Then run:
+3. Then run:

 ```shell
   sh templator.sh capture